and-digital/and-workshop-corejs/README.md

 ## Feedback / Updates To Make (Backlog)

 - [ ] Update closure real world example to use private methods/vars (etc secrets)
-- [ ] Update tests with better descriptions
 - [ ] Look at the order of functional programming sections - we use reduce before we introduce it
+- [ ] Add solutions to the exercises
-- [ ] Look at lodash tests, define which are extras and give hints for throttle and memoize
+- [ ] More examples for prototypal inheritance